ryan-mcclue/ryan-mcclue/src/mcu.md

 Aliasing a form of undersampling resulting from converting something continuous into discrete, i.e. misidentify signal This is relevent for say a square wave, which may have 'base' frequency of 1KHz, but might have FFT up to 5KHz

-Could have a signal that has linearly-increasing frequency, e.g. a chirp from say A3-A5

-FFT limitation is that it cannot say how wave changed over time.
-It's holistic We can divide signal into segments and compute DFT on each segment to produce a Short Time Fourier Transform spectrograph This will show how frequencies changed over time in the signal

-Spectral leakage is when some energy of one frequency appears at another.
-If duration multiple of period, then minimal leakage.
-Can also reduce by applying a window function (function that zero's out at some interval, e.g. hamming window)
+A window function will zero out at some interval, e.g. hamming window

-Smoothing like convolution?
+Convolution is combining functions.
+We can attain a degree of smoothing like this.
-Good way to smooth out a noisy (random data not interested in actually recording) signal is to use a moving average Moving average has window size say of 30 days, so 1-30 average, then 2-31 average etc.
+Convolution theorem states that multiplication `DFT(signal) * DFT(window)`, is equivalent to more involved convolution Good way to smooth out a noisy (random data not interested in actually recording) signal is to use a moving average Moving average has window size say of 30 days, so 1-30 average, then 2-31 average etc.
-So, convolution smooths signal, i.e. smooths out harsh edges and acts as a 'sort-of?' low-pass filter on the frequencies

-convolution is operation behind FIR filter. moving average is a type of FIR filter issue with convolution is boundary conditions, i.e. what happens on boundary of signal?
+Convolution is operation behind FIR filter.
+Moving average is a type of FIR filter.
 FIR reponse won't go on for ever

-convolution theorem states that convolution with a window in the time domain corresponds to multiplication by a filter in the frequency domain (this operation in frequency domain is nlogn not quadratic) so DFT(signal) * DFT(window) is better than convolving signal and window so, convolution involves more operations then simply multiplying like in a filter

-boxcar window is moving average?

-gaussian is normal distribution, i.e. bell curve. it gets better smoothing. smoothing like a low-pass filter?
+Gaussian is normal distribution, i.e. bell curve.

-A LTI system if given the same input, will always give the same output Also, two inputs added together is same as two outputs added together

-(FFT + Convolution Theory + LTI theory)
-* LTI system theory to characterise acoustics of space Then can convolve (combine 2 functions to create a 3rd) a wave with another to have the wave sound like it was played in the same room as the other
+It gets better smoothing.

+Juypter notebook is a standard for embedding python code in a markdown style and presenting them Conda can install postgresql as well as python packages Miniconda is distribution that primarily includes conda IPython is interactive computing environment, initially developed for Python (FFT implemented in numpy, scipy etc.)

 Bus Pirate has Microchip PIC (MPLab compiler for AVR as well) as a SOIC (Small Outline Integrated Circuit) IC package type